 Prescription errors are medical negligence.
-When a GP or pharmacy makes a prescription error, if you take the medication and suffer side effects from it, or the effects of an abrupt stop of the medication you should have received, you will have a medical negligence claim.
+When a GP or pharmacy make prescribing errors and you suffer the side effects , you may have a medical negligence claim.

 Medical negligence experts, like the Medical Negligence Team, are the only ones to handle your medical negligence claims.